Arda Ocal: Broadcaster

-Ocal is primarily a broadcaster in sports and lifestyle.
+Öcal is primarily a broadcaster in sports and lifestyle.
 On top of OHL hockey, he has provided play by play commentary for IBL baseball, CSL soccer, high school football, numerous junior hockey games and tournaments, and boxing.
-In 2011 he most famously called a bout with hall of fame boxing broadcaster Al Bernstein, on which one bout between Samuel Vargas and Ahmad Cheiko became a candidate for Canadian Boxing fight of the year.
+In 2011, he most famously called a bout with hall of fame boxing broadcaster Al Bernstein, on which one bout between Samuel Vargas and Ahmad Cheiko became a candidate for Canadian Boxing fight of the year.

-From 2007 to 2008, Ocal served as male host for the daily talk show daytime on Rogers TV, which aired in the Toronto area.
-The program followed a similar format to other popular talk shows, starting with host banter (Ocal worked with co-host Kim McCleary), followed by several guests.
+From 2007 to 2008, Öcal served as male host for the daily talk show daytime on Rogers TV, which aired in the Toronto area.
+The program followed a similar format to other popular talk shows, starting with host banter (Öcal worked with co-host Kim McCleary), followed by several guests.

-In 2012, Ocal was the creator, host, and producer of "Athlete Tweet Watch", a weekly three-minute video series on YES Network.
+In 2012, Öcal was the creator, host, and producer of "Athlete Tweet Watch", a weekly three-minute video series on YES Network.

-On April 1, 2013, Ocal announced via his personal Twitter account that he had left the Score Television Network.
+On April 1, 2013, Öcal announced via his personal Twitter account that he had left the Score Television Network.

-Ocal previously worked on broadcasts for the Toronto Marlies AHL hockey team, the affiliate for the Toronto Maple Leafs NHL franchise.
+Öcal previously worked on broadcasts for the Toronto Marlies AHL hockey team, the affiliate for the Toronto Maple Leafs NHL franchise.
 He also provides commentary on boxing, soccer and table tennis events.

-In November 2016, Ocal began hosting The MSG Hockey Show, with co-hosts Anson Carter and Will Reeve.
+In November 2016, Öcal began hosting The MSG Hockey Show, with co-hosts Anson Carter and Will Reeve.
 It is a weekly 30-minute program where "The Xs and Os are thrown out the window" and the show focuses on fun.
 This show was abruptly cancelled due to low ratings.
 Ocal also appears on New York Rangers, New Jersey Devils NHL and New York Knicks NBA game broadcasts.

-Ocal served as an American sports analyst/pundit on TRT World.
+Öcal served as an American sports analyst/pundit on TRT World.

 He was the play by play voice of the NHL Gaming World Championships, airing on NBC Sports in the United States, SportsNet in Canada and Viasat in Europe.

-On December 31, 2018, Ocal served as host for "Ninja New Years", a 12-hour stream at Times Square in New York City hosted by Fortnite streamer Ninja.
+On December 31, 2018, Öcal served as host for "Ninja New Years", a 12-hour stream at Times Square in New York City hosted by Fortnite streamer Ninja.

-Ocal currently serves as a co-host of Classic Tetris Monthly, a monthly tournament created by Vandweller in which competitors play against each other in a best of five matches of NES Tetris.
+Öcal currently serves as a co-host of Classic Tetris Monthly, a monthly tournament created by Vandweller in which competitors play against each other in a best of five matches of NES Tetris.

 ESPN

-In October 2016, Ocal began working with ESPN on their esports coverage at the League of Legends World championship semi-finals and finals, as well as BlizzCon 2016.
+In October 2016, Öcal began working with ESPN on their esports coverage at the League of Legends World championship semi-finals and finals, as well as BlizzCon 2016.
 He hosted video segments and conducted interviews with players, coaches and luminaries.

-With the NHL’s return to ESPN, Ocal began working studio coverage for most games on ESPN+, as well as hosting In the Crease.
+With the NHL’s return to ESPN, Öcal began working studio coverage for most games on ESPN+, as well as hosting In the Crease.
 Ocal also works select nights of SportsCenter either on TV or on Snapchat, as well as SportsNation.
 He’s also contributed to ESPN’s NBA, PGA Tour, Euro soccer, MLS, UFC, MLB, and NFL coverage.